PDXChinese/pdxchinese.github.io/_pages/about.md

   - image_path: /assets/images/members/Min-Gao1.jpg
     title: "Jiamin Gao"
     excerpt: "<p>Jiamin is often called ‘Tai Chi Goddess’ and ‘Tai Chi Queen’ in sports magazines.
 From 1989 to 1998, she was awarded numerous titles including ‘World Wushu Championship’.
 She won a total of 32 gold medals during the period.
 She is the first grand slam in world series and so far no one has ever gone beyond what she had achieved.</p><p>In 2016, during ‘the Second World Tai Chi Chuan’ in Warsaw, Poland, Jiamin was the United States team coach and deputy leader.</p><p>She is running the U.S. Wushu Center in NW Portland.</p>"
+  - image_path: /assets/images/members/Neil-Lee.jpg
+    title: "Neil Lee"
+    excerpt: "<p>Born and raised in Portland Oregon, Mr. Lee represents the American born Chinese community.
+An Architect by profession, he owns and operates LEEKA Architecture and Planning.
+Mr. Lee is also very active in the Chinese Community.
+He is currently holding the leadership positions in various Chinese organizations including CCBA, Bing Kong Tong Association, and Lee's Association.
+Mr. Lee is committed to improving and uniting our Chinese community through collaboration and cooperation despite language, political, and geographic barriers.</p>"
   - image_path: /assets/images/members/Ni-Xu3.jpg
     title: "Ni Xu"
     excerpt: "<p>Ni was a graduate from Beijing Film Academy, majoring in film script writing.
 He had an extensive experience in the film industry, working as a screenwriter, photographer, documentary and film director.</p><p>In 2012, Ni and his family came to the United States, eventually settled in Portland, hoping to do their part to record the revival of the Chinese community in Portland.</p><p>Ni’s wife, Faye, is a marketing guru, who was directly responsible for directing Portland Chinatown Saturday Performance series.</p>"